turnip cake (lo bak go)

 Peel and chop the daikon into thick 1/4" (6mm) Place into a large pot and toss with sugar.
 Cover with 2 cups water and bring to a boil on high heat.
 Cook for 5 to 7 minutes until the daikon has softened.
 Strain the liquid into a smaller pot, reserving 1 cup (250ml) to make the batter.

 Measure out the rice flour, cornstarch, salt, and white pepper into a bowl.
 Pour in the reserved cooking liquid and combine into a smooth thick batter.
-Mix in the chopped spring garlic, mushrooms and carrot into the batter.
-Add a tablespoon of oil.
+Mix in the chopped chinese chives, mushrooms, and chopped root vegetables into the batter.
+(You can reserve some to sprinkle on top of the loaf) Add a tablespoon of oil to the mixture.

-Place a steamer basket into a large pot filled with 2 inches of water.
-Bring to a boil and put the turnip loaf in.
+Place a steamer basket into a large pot filled with 2 to 3 inches (5cm to 7.6cm) of water.
+Bring to a boil and put the loaf/loaves in.
 Cover the pot with a tight-fitting lid and steam on medium-high heat for 45 minutes to an hour until the cake is firm.

 Let cool for an hour (or ideally overnight) before turning the loaf out and cutting it into 3/4" (2 cm) slices.
 Heat a non-stick pan up with a tablespoon of oil and pan-fry both sides until golden brown and crispy.
 Garnish with fresh chives, sprouts, and radish slices (if using) Serve with dipping sauce of choice.